FREE Delivery Over £99*

 aquaponics-vs-hydroponics-key-differences-explained

-Thinking about starting a soilless garden?
-Great choice!
-You might just have two in mind, so let's put them to the test: Aquaponics vs Hydroponics.
 The main difference between hydroponics and aquaponics is that hydroponics uses nutrient-rich water, while aquaponics utilises fish waste as a natural fertiliser.
 Both systems have been gaining traction for their efficiency and sustainability.
 They provide innovative solutions to modern gardening challenges by maximising space and resources.

 So, are aquaponics and hydroponics the same?
 Not at all.
 While they might sound similar, each has unique components and benefits.
 Hydroponics is essentially just plant growing, whereas aquaponics combines the art of plant cultivation with fish farming.
+Both systems offer a sustainable method of growing plants without soil, conserving water and space.
 Which is better?
 Well, that depends on what you're looking for in a growing system.
+Trust us, by the end of this blog, you’ll know exactly which method suits your needs best.

 What Is Aquaponics?

 Aquaponics relies on a fascinating closed-loop ecosystem where fish and plants work together in a symbiotic relationship.
+Aquaponics works in a three-part cycle of efficiency:

 This self-sustaining ecosystem is brilliant, a win-win for fish and plants.
 Plus, we get to enjoy the efficiency of it all.
 In aquaponics, there’s no need for added nutrients as the system supports itself.

-Aquaponics System Components
+Aquaponics vs Hydroponics: System Components

-Fish Tank
+• Fish Tank

-Grow Beds
+• Grow Beds

-Water Circulation System
+• Water Circulation System

-Bacteria and Biofilter
+• Bacteria and Biofilter

-Disadvantages Of Aquaponics
+Aquaponics

 When considering aquaponics, it's essential to weigh the disadvantages.
-High setup costs, limited crop variety, and rigorous maintenance represent significant challenges.

 Setup Costs